Are you a modern-day explorer ready to seek out adventure and new experiences?

-Intended for use on all kinds of terrain, comfort is usually a high priority — for both the child and the pusher.
-They are often equipped with a shock-absorption system and have padding through the seat and straps for your child.
-Many feature customizable components, like adjustable handlebars and sun canopies to keep everyone comfortable.
+They are intended for use on all kinds of terrain, so comfort is usually a high priority — for both the child and adult.
+They are often equipped with a shock-absorption system and have padding through the seat and straps.
+Many feature customizable components, like adjustable handlebars and sun canopies, to keep everyone comfortable.

 Many units have a high weight limit, and some can be used with young children.
 Some are compatible with infant carriers and can be used as a travel system.
 While these models are great for outdoor adventures, you’ll find they can be heavier and wider than standard strollers.